 For Europeans it is super easy to get to Montpellier by train or bus, which is amazing if you want to avoid flying.
 Flixbus has amazing connections, is cheap and usually offers overnight connections with few changes.
 The advantage of taking the train is that the TGV running within France is very fast and offers a lot of comfort.
 However, train connections tend to be a bit more expensive.
 In addition, you should keep in mind that there is no public transport from the train station “Sud the France” into the city center.
 If you are staying with a host family this is no problem, because you usually get picked up.
-I stayed at the student residence and therefore had to take a taxi for 30 Euros.
+I stayed at the student residence in Montpellier and therefore had to take a taxi for 30 Euros.
 Keeping this in mind, I would suggest to book a train connection arriving at the “Saint-Roch” train station, which is in the city center and very close to the student residence “l`Obsérvatoire”.

 Within the City